NERDSITU/gdstutorial/README.md

 This is the resource page for the [Geospatial Data Science Tutorial]((https://www.ic2s2.org/tutorials.html#geospatial)) for the [9th International Conference on Computational Social Science (IC2S2'23)](https://www.ic2s2.org/), July 17th, 2023 in Copenhagen.

-## Preparations 💻
+## 💻 Preparations

 *Before the tutorial*, install `gds_py` (version 9.0) from `gds_env`: [https://darribas.org/gds\_env/stacks/gds\_py/#install](https://darribas.org/gds_env/stacks/gds_py/#install)

 We recommend using the Docker image according to the [instructions](https://darribas.org/gds_env/guides/docker_install/), but a conda version is also available.
 The Docker image will require 4 GB of storage space.

 When done with the installations, test that you can run the notebooks.
-We will use them during the tutorial:
+We will use them during the tutorial.

-### Running the tutorial notebooks
+## 🕹️ Running the notebooks

 1. Clone this repository to download the Jupyter notebooks to your own machine: